 Amended Eff.
 January 1, 2010.

+15A NCAC 02D .1403 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1403 COMPLIANCE SCHEDULES

 (a) Applicability.
-This Rule applies to sources covered by Paragraph (d), (e), (f), or (g) of Rule .1402 of this Section.
+This Rule applies to sources regulated by 15A NCAC 02D .1402(d), (e), (f), or (g).

 (b) Maintenance area and Charlotte ozone nonattainment area contingency plan.
-The owner or operator of a source subject to this Rule because of the applicability of Paragraph (e), (f), or (g) of Rule .1402 of this Section, shall adhere to the following increments of progress and schedules:
+The owner or operator of a source subject to this Rule because of the applicability of 15A NCAC 02D .1402(d), (e), (f), or (g), shall adhere to the following increments of progress and schedules:

 (1) If compliance with this Section is to be achieved through a demonstration to certify compliance without source modification: